EducationalTestingService/python-zpar/README.rst

 Once the server is running, you can connect to it using a client.
-An example client is included in the file ``examples/zpar_client.py`` which can be run as follows:
+An example client is included in the file ``examples/zpar_client.py`` which can be run as follows (note that if you specified a custom host and port when running the server, you'd need to specify the same here):

 .. code-block::